Thu, 1 Jan 2009

 Mon, 12 Jan 2009

-Off to Wednesfield so that Rosie can have a check up at the Diabetes clinic.
+Wednesfield so that Rosie can have a check up at the Diabetes clinic.
 Went well and I managed to pick up one or two little tips about what to look for and how to deal with what is happening.

 It seems that Rosie has improved over the past six months, so the clinician was pleased, although Rosie tells me that she has lost about half a stone during that time.